 So does this mean that Aurora existed?
 Well, maybe not under that name but this finding (although decades late) does shed some light in a very dark corner of 90s conceptual military technology.

-Maybe the SR-72 is the great grandson of Blackbird?"\
+Maybe the SR-72 is really the great grandson of the SR-71 Blackbird?"

 -----------------------------------------------------------------------------------------------------------------------

 One year (in my Intercepts Newsletter) I informally invited some of the better Interceptors to meet up in Roswell during another Roving Sands Exercise.
 That year we decided to do it big.
-A local good friend of mine (a amateur radio operator) had graciously offered the use of his 40 foot Bounder RV.
+As i mentioned earlier, a local good friend of mine (a amateur radio operator) had graciously offered the use of his 40 foot Bounder RV.
 We filled it with radio gear and camped not too far from where me and my father-in-law Elwood had the strange sighting that was showcased in an episode of Unsolved Mysteries.
-Radioheads, stealthchasers and skywatchers from across the world descended on Roswell with The Bounder serving as basically our rallying point.
+Radioheads, stealthchasers and skywatchers from across the world descended on Roswell with The Bounder serving as our rallying point.

 "Mark" contacted me and told me he was going to be there.
 I was anxious to meet him since his radio intercepts were so good.
 I had an idea of where he was coming from (California by the looks of his radio intercepts) but he told me he was already in New Mexico and asked me where we could meet.